 It was actually a good job we popped into the tourist office the day before (which, incidentally, has moved from number 3 Rustavelis gamziri to number 9) because the marshrutka now leaves Kutaisi’s main bus station (2.5 kilometres out of town) at 9am instead of the advertised 10am in the latest Lonely Planet guide.

-The journey from Kutaisi to Mestia was my favourite bus journey in the whole of Georgia.
+The journey from Kutaisi to Mestia was my favourite bus journey in the whole of Georgia, and definitely one of many highlights of this Georgia itinerary.
 Once you get past Zugdidi, the mountain scenery is nothing short of spectacular and will have you reaching for your camera every few minutes.

 Tip: snag a seat on the right hand side of the bus for the best views.